-The City fully supports the Navajo-Gallup Pipeline project and would like to commend the Navajo Nation for the project.
-We would like to work with the Nation in providing potable water to the Tojahilee area in the near future and look forward to those discussions.
+Please be advised that the City fully supports the Navajo-Gallup Pipeline project and would like to commend the Navajo Nation for the project.
+However, we would like to opportunity to meet with you and discuss our comments on the proposed settlement.